-Advanced Social Workers - Single Point of Contact including MASH
+Advanced Social Worker – Single Point of Contact incl .MASH

 We have a number of exciting opportunities for Social Workers to join our new Single Point of Contact.

 In Croydon our Children's Services are on a high-spirited change journey, with new management, innovative approaches and considerable pace.

 We are committed to delivering excellent social work practice and services to our children and families.
 The SPOC team is Croydon’s ‘front door’, receiving all new referrals for children where there are safeguarding concerns or where the child may need additional support, including Early Help services.
 Working alongside both co-located and virtual multi-agency partners, whilst also seeking to work in partnership with parents and carers, the team makes important decisions on the level of support and intervention that children need to meet their needs and keep them safe.
 Our goal is to make the right decisions, at the right time and so help set a positive journey for all children referred into the SPOC.

 The SPOC team is a fast paced team where important decisions are being made each day on children’s needs and safety.
 It involves building effective and collaborative professional relationships with partners across the Borough.

 To help achieve this, we want to recruit permanent Advanced Social Workers who are experienced and passionate about working towards achieving positive change for children and families.

 We are therefore looking for candidates who have ability to:

 - Effectively identify and analyse strengths, need and harm with reference to how past history and current events impact on children and their future outcomes